 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.

 This medication is sometimes prescribed for other uses; ask your doctor or pharmacist for more information.

 What SPECIAL PRECAUTIONS should I follow?

-tell your doctor and pharmacist if you are allergic to lovastatin, any other medications, or any of the ingredients in lovastatin tablets or extended-release tablets.
-Ask your pharmacist for a list of the ingredients.
+tell your doctor and pharmacist if you are allergic to niacin, any other medications, or any of the ingredients in niacin tablets.
+Ask your pharmacist or check the manufacturer's information for the patient for a list of the ingredients.

-if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking lovastatin.
-If you are hospitalized due to serious injury or infection, tell the doctor who treats you that you are taking lovastatin.
+if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking niacin.

-ask your doctor about the safe use of alcoholic beverages while you are taking lovastatin.
-Alcohol can increase the risk of serious side effects.
+ask your doctor about the safe use of alcoholic beverages while you are taking niacin.
+Alcohol can make the side effects from niacin worse.